theolivenbaum/resin/README.md

 If you have a scenario where you feel Resin should do better, this is important to me.
 Please let me know.

 ## Deeply influenced by but not based on a java port
-Five years ago the .net community created the search engine, Lucene 3.0.3, we are still using today.
+[Half a decade](https://blogs.apache.org/lucenenet/entry/lucene_net_3_0_3) has passed since what we in the .net community consider to be state-of-the-art search tech was built.

 Who could use a modern and powerful search engine based on sound mathematics that's open source, extensible and built on Core, though?